rotundasoftware/cartero/README.md

 $ cartero <entryPoints> <outputDir> [options]
 ```

-The `cartero` command gathers up all assets required by the JavaScript files matching the `<entryPoints>` argument, transforms and concatinates them as appropriate, and saves the output in `outputDir`.
+The `cartero` command gathers up all assets required by the JavaScript files matching the `<entryPoints>` argument, which is a glob string, and transforms and concatinates them as appropriate, and saves the output in `outputDir`.

-At run time, the HTML tags needed to load a parcel's js and css bundles, as well as its other assets, can be found using the [cartero hook's](https://github.com/rotundasoftware/cartero-node-hook).
+At run time, the HTML tags needed to load the assets required by a particular entry point can be found using the [cartero hook's](https://github.com/rotundasoftware/cartero-node-hook).
 The [cartero express middleware](https://github.com/rotundasoftware/cartero-express-middleware) can be used for an added level of convenience.

 ## Command line options